StevenCash/Book-Lists/OtherResources.md

-# **This File Contains a List of Non-Book Resources for Learning Science, Math and Engineering Topics**
+# **This File Contains a List of Non-Book Resources for Learning Science, Math and Engineering Topics, as well as Links to Software and Part Suppliers and Whatever Else I Find Useful**

 ## **Videos**